NAME

 - Generate a sample parser implementation that does nothing (no

 operation).
-The sample implementation can then be filled with
+The sample implementation can then be filled with the

-the application-specific code.
+application-specific code.
 For an input file in the form

-name.xsd this option triggers generation
+name.xsdthis option triggers the generation of two

-- Generate a sample parser implementation that prints the XML data
+- Generate a sample parser implementation that prints the XML data to

 - Generate a test driver for the sample parser implementation.
 For an